google/yapf/README.rst

 ``CONTINUATION_ALIGN_STYLE``
     The style for continuation alignment.
 Possible values are:

-    - SPACE: Use spaces for continuation alignment.
+    - ``SPACE``: Use spaces for continuation alignment.
 This is default behavior.
-    - FIXED: Use fixed number (CONTINUATION_INDENT_WIDTH) of columns (ie: CONTINUATION_INDENT_WIDTH/INDENT_WIDTH tabs) for continuation alignment.
+    - ``FIXED``: Use fixed number (CONTINUATION_INDENT_WIDTH) of columns (ie: CONTINUATION_INDENT_WIDTH/INDENT_WIDTH tabs) for continuation alignment.
-    - VALIGN-RIGHT: Vertically align continuation lines with indent characters.
+    - ``VALIGN-RIGHT``: Vertically align continuation lines with indent characters.
 Slightly right (one more indent character) if cannot vertically align continuation lines with indent characters.

       For options ``FIXED``, and ``VALIGN-RIGHT`` are only available when ``USE_TABS`` is enabled.